 One of the best RV batteries for long-term boondockers is this one:

 For people heading out on a weekend trip, a lithium-ion battery is likely way more than you need.
-It just wouldn’t be practical to invest that much in a battery you won’t use often.
-A 12-Volt lead-acid or AGM battery should be enough to suit your needs.
-You could also use a 6-Volt golf cart battery to give yourself some extra power if you feel you need it.
+It’s just not practical to invest that much in a battery you won’t use often.
+A 12-volt lead-acid or AGM battery should be enough to suit your needs.
+You could also use a 6-volt battery to give yourself some extra power if you feel you need it.

 One of the best RV batteries for short-term boondockers is this one: